tiaguinho2009/24SPY-DEV/README.md

 ## [DEV 0.1.4.6] - 15/11/2024
 ### Added
 - New "Charts Menu", now when you click on the ICAO code of any Airport it will show a Menu with the charts!
-(For now it only show the Official charts because i need to have autorization from the chart makers to put there theyr charts.)
+(For now it only show the Official charts because i need to have autorization from the chart makers to put there charts.)